Paul Agostino: Adelaide United

 It was announced in February 2007 that A-League team Adelaide United had agreed on a two-year contract with Agostino which saw him return to his home city for the first time in 15 years.
 It was announced on 30 December 2008 that Agostino would retire at the end of the 2008–09 season.

 International career

 Agostino debuted for the Australia national team in 1996 in a match against Chile.
 In 1996, he was part of the Australia squad for the Olympics in Atlanta, but he was not used in Australia's three matches there.
 In 1999, he played twice against the Brazil "B" team, scoring two goals.
-In 2001, Agostino earned the penalty resulting in Australia’s goal in the 1–0 home victory over Uruguay in their ultimately ill-fated World Cup playoff.
+In 2001, Agostino earned the penalty resulting in Australia’s goal in the 1–0 home victory over Uruguay in World Cup playoff which, in the end, turned out to be unsuccessful.
 In 2005, he played versus South Africa for the 18th and last time for the Socceroos.
 In his 18 full international matches he scored seven goals.